RSachinShetty/scenario-examples/cka-mock-exam/Storage/step1/q.md

 <br>

-Create a storage class called orange-stc-cka07-str as per the properties given below:
+Create a storage class called `orange-stc-cka07-str` as per the properties given below:

-- Provisioner should be kubernetes.io/no-provisioner.
+- Provisioner should be `kubernetes.io/no-provisioner`.
-- Volume binding mode should be WaitForFirstConsumer.
+- Volume binding mode should be `WaitForFirstConsumer`.